hyperledger-archives/indy-sdk/wrappers/nodejs/README.md

     {
         "name": string,
         "version": string,
-        "nonce": string, - a big number represented as a string (use `generateNonce` function to generate 80-bit number) "requested_attributes": { // set of requested attributes "<attr_referent>": <attr_info>, // see below
+        "nonce": string, - a decimal number represented as a string (use `generateNonce` function to generate 80-bit number) "requested_attributes": { // set of requested attributes "<attr_referent>": <attr_info>, // see below
              ...,